 One of the most interesting things I’ve learned since arriving in Australia is that halloween is not really a thing here.
 Last year I was in LA for halloween, where people go full out with their costumes, celebrations and general spookiness.
 Here in Brisbane I’ve seen a few decorations about the place, but nothing major, and apparently most streets don’t do trick or treating here either, which I find super interesting.
-Either way, as you guys are all over the world, when my favourite Canadian Leotie Lovely shared some nifty ways to reduce your pumpkin waste this spooky season, I knew that you guys would be interested to read, and also a little hungry by the time you’re done!
+Either way, as you guys are all over the world, when my favourite Canadian Leotie Lovely shared some nifty ways to reuse your pumpkin waste in zero waste style this spooky season, I knew that you guys would be interested to read, and also a little hungry by the time you’re done!
 Make sure that you check her out for a ton of other seasonal goodness.

 Below are her words…

 In Canada, where I spent my formative years, Halloween was a big thing, something we prepared for months in advance from childhood to adulthood with great care and excitement.
 In Europe, quite disappointingly, it doesn’t even hit the radar, and though I did buy a few mini pumpkins a few weeks back, that’s about the extent of my participation.

 One of my favourite parts of Halloween was the pre-trick-or-treat carving of the Jack-O-Lantern.
 This year I was craving a cosy Halloween evening and was planning to for myself and this post’s photographic experience to revisit my old ways and carve something up.
 I’ve thus far failed to find both a pumpkin and time in the same place, but I figured I’d share some recipes and memories all the same but have thus far failed to find a pumpkin or the time.